r9hino/IOT-Logo/readme.md

 Gateway for IOT application using Docker containers: timescaleDB, node-red, Grafana

 ## To-do:
-1. Define phone numbers in database
+1. Define phone numbers in database.
-2. Send Whatsapp to list of phone numbers
+2. Send Whatsapp to list of phone numbers.
-3. Connect to DGA
+3. Connect to DGA.
 4. Phone numbers and API key on environment variables?
 5. Get all alert message in one place and on Notification flow send whatsapp.